 Wear a mask!
 Oxford Pandemic portraits

 This is a series of photographs which came out of a wider project to document the impacts of and responses to Covid-19 in 2020/21 in Oxford.
-This is a small selection of a series published by Signal Books in September 2021.
+Below is a small selection of a series published by Signal Books in September 2021.

 I like this book.
 It is literally very simple portraits….my word there are some incredible facemasks… in a wierd way its very beautiful.